cedarbaum/diet-coke-reviews/posts/lokal_mediterranean_kitchen.md

 tags:
 ---

-- From a can
+- From a can 🥫
-- Servied with lime
+- Served with lime
 - Good quality ice